ryLAn3404/GcvtS6MEgaY/2M9SK/AlKbH/RnV/Vrh/tutoring_HB3RU_1747819559.md.md

 - Improved text alignment and spacing to match the original vimtutor.
 - Adjusted vimrc to ensure consistent display settings.
 - Improved readability with better text highlighting settings.
-- Ensured the content is properly centered and aligned.

 ### Fixed
 - Updated Brew prefix to ensure that files are correctly referenced.